Actindo-AG/Documentation/Payments/UserInterface/07a_ListLogging.md

 ![Detail of log message &ndash; Dependencies](../../Assets/Screenshots/Payments/Logging/DetailLogMessageDependenciespng.png "[Detailed of log message &ndash; Dependencies]")

 The *Payments* module only handles the communication between the payment service provider and Actindo.
-For this reason there are in the standard no dependencies to other Actindo entities that could be displayed here.
+For this reason, by default, there are no dependencies to other Actindo entities that could be displayed here.